EdwardGillard/SEI-Project-4/README.md

 ## Front End.

-### Working with React Hooks, Swipable and Bootstrap:
+### Working with React Hooks, Swipable:

 As seen in the *Project brief* my class were offered the opportunity to use **React Hooks**, a syntax that we had limited opportunity to familiarize ourselves with.
 I decided early on to challenge myself and attempt to build the entire app in *Hooks*.
 Getting to work with *React Hooks* for the first time was an interesting and enjoyable experience.

 I also decided to adopt a **mobile first** approach to building the front end.
 This influenced my decision to implement **swipe interactivity** to mimic a 'Tinder style' approach to dating apps.
-I achieved this by using **React-swipeable** and **Bootstrap**.
-Both *Bootstrap* and *React-Swipeable* had very easy to navigate documentation and were surprisingly easy to work with. *Swipeable*'s in built prevent default and *event listeners* made the ability to swipe very easy.
+I achieved this by using **React-swipeable**. *React-Swipeable* has very easy to navigate documentation and was surprisingly easy to work with.

 ### Logic:

 I *massively* underestimated the amount of logic in even a basic dating app.
 There were two main pieces of logic to consider.

 ##### Filtering users to display:
-The first essential piece of logic was a *filtering functionality* to supply the Bootstrap carousel with users.
+The first essential piece of logic was a *filtering functionality* to supply the Carousel Component with users.
 Firstly, I had to cycle through each user and make a comparison between the current user's gender preference and all other user's genders using a *filter method*.

-After this I used the models and views created on the back end to post into the **liked or disliked lists** using the *React-Swipeable* technology mentioned above.
+After this I used the models and views created on the back end to post users into the **liked or disliked lists** using the *React-Swipeable*.
 These lists were then *concatenated into an array* which I could then filter and return only users who haven't previously appeared to the current user.
-This left me with an array that I could map and pass to the *Bootstrap carousel* to present the user with only unseen users matching their gender preference.
+This left me with an array that I could map and pass down to the *child component* to present the user with only unseen users matching their gender preference.

 ![Screenshot of filter logic](ImagesForReadMe/ScreenshotOfFilterLogic.jpeg)